 - 1. Students may use the laboratories or classrooms whenever they are not in use in accordance with posted schedules.
-Students will have access to the CHS building from 7:00am until midnight each night.
-Additional times will be scheduled when certain equipment will be available for practice.
-These times will be posted in advance. - 2.
+Students have access to the CHS building from 7:00am- 11:30pm Monday-Thursday, 7:00am- 5:00pm on Friday, and Saturday and Sunday from 9:00am- 8:00pm. - 2.
 Access to laboratories and classrooms are limited to students matriculating in the respective program or by the permission of program faculty.
 Under no circumstances are guests, family or friends allowed in the laboratories without prior permission of the Program Director or the Director of Clinical Education. - 3.
-Students who use the laboratory or classrooms are responsible for keeping the room neat and clean and returning all items to their original place.
+Students who use the laboratory or classroom are responsible for keeping the room neat and clean and returning all items to their original place.
 Prior to leaving the room, ensure that tables and stools are in the appropriate position, equipment is properly stored and lights are off. - 4.
 Students are permitted to use only equipment for which they have been instructed in its proper use by the faculty and instructors.
 Some equipment may be secured in locked storage locations due to expense.
-Students will be made aware of such equipment during laboratory classes.

-- 5. DPT students are expected to practice only on one another since another PT student is likely to be aware of the proper use of equipment and the contraindications for certain interventions.
+Students will be made aware of such equipment during laboratory classes. - 5.
+DPT students are expected to practice only on one another since another PT student is likely to be aware of the proper use of equipment and the contraindications for certain interventions.
 This includes other students within the college, family and friends. - 6.
 Under no circumstances, is equipment to be utilized for personal use or to provide intervention to anyone, including students, friends or family. - 7.
-Students are expected to use good judgment in utilizing the laboratories in such a way as to promote personal safety and to protect the equipment from damage. - 8.
-To protect the equipment, students must not wear items such as shoes, jeans, rings, jewelry or any clothing that have sharp edges on any treatment surface, including plinths, treatment tables, and mats. - 9.
+Students are expected to use good judgment in utilizing the laboratories in such a way as to promote personal safety and to protect the equipment from damage.

+- 8. To protect the equipment, students must not wear items such as shoes, jeans, rings, jewelry or any clothing that have sharp edges on any treatment surface, including plinths, treatment tables, and mats. - 9.
 No food or drink is allowed in the laboratories.
 No gum chewing. - 10.
 All equipment must remain in the designated labs at all times, unless prior permission is granted by the Program Director or Director of Clinical Education. - 11.
 Students should not practice in the lab alone after hours.
-For safety, ALL students are required to have at least 1 other student with them in the lab. - 12.
+For safety, All students are required to have at least 1 other student with them in the lab. - 12.
 Students are to report immediately to the Program Director or Administrative Assistant, any damage to the equipment so that proper measures can be taken to remove and repair equipment. - 13.
 Professional behavior includes taking care of all facilities and equipment, cleaning up after oneself and protecting others from harm.
 Students should report violations of these policies by other students to the Program Director.
-A violation of these rules can result in termination of the privileges of unsupervised use of the laboratories.
+A violation of these rules can result in termination of the privileges of unlimited use of the laboratories.
 Damage done to equipment and/or departmental spaces, when due to negligence, may lead to dismissal from the program.